Table of Contents

 I want to be like Mike.

-After reading all the persuasive language examples, now you must have got extensive knowledge.
+After reading all the persuasive language examples, It can be expected that students have some sort of knowledge about these and their applicability.
 It will help you understand how a writer persuades.
-In addition to all the definition, the examples will give you an extensive and detailed knowledge.
+In addition to all the definitions, the examples will give you extensive and detailed knowledge.